groland11/ldap-test/README.md

 ### Function endings in module 'ldap'
 - Functions ending with '_s' are synchronous, meaning that when the function returns you have the result.
 If the result set is very large, it could be that this kind of function blocks your program too long.
 But if you don't transfer too much data and the OpenLDAP server is not too busy, this is the function that you usually want to call.
-- Functions ending with 't' have an additional timeout parameter.
+- Functions ending with '_st' are synchronous function calls that have an additional timeout parameter.
 - Functions ending with _ext' allow you to specify additional parameters like a sizelimit.